CS109-comment/NYTimes-Comment-Popularity-Prediction/README.md

-# Rainfall Prediction Data Science Project
+# NYTimes Comment Popularity Prediction

-We predict rainfall from (amongst others) radar data, as part of a Kaggle competition and a final course project.
+We predict NYTimes comment popularity from various sources, as part of our Harvard CS109 final course project

+See ideas.md for project ideas